moncefchelm18/PRODIGY_WD_01/README.md

 # Cassioppée Deco - Landing Page

 This repository contains the code for **Cassioppée Deco**, a beautifully designed landing page for a furniture and decor store.
 The website features a clean and modern aesthetic, showcasing various furniture categories, products, and an inspiration section.
-This project was developed as a part of an internship task at **Prodigy Infortech**.
+This project was developed doing TASK01 as a part of an internship at **Prodigy Infortech**.

 ![Cassioppée Deco Landing Page Screenshot](screenshots/screenshot.png)